Skip Navigation

 15. Capitalization

-Also known as market cap, capitalization is the total market value of all a company’s outstanding shares.
-It’s calculated by multiplying the total number of shares by the current share price.
+Also called market cap, capitalization is the total market value of a company’s outstanding shares.

 16. Capital Gains

-Capital gains refers to the profit earned after selling an asset or investment for a higher price than you paid for it.
+Capital gains are the profits you make when you sell an investment for more than you paid for it.

 17. Common Stock